getpelican/pelican/docs/content.rst

                               line numbers.
 lineanchors     string        Wrap each line in an anchor using this
                               string and -linenumber.
-linenos         string        If present or set to "table" output line
+linenos         string        If present or set to "table", output line
-                              numbers in a table, if set to "inline" output them inline. "none" means
+                              numbers in a table; if set to "inline", output them inline. "none" means
-                              do not output the line numbers for this table. linenospecial   number        If set every nth line will be given the 'special' css class. linenostart     number        Line number for the first line. linenostep      number        Print every nth line number.
+                              do not output the line numbers for this table. linenospecial   number        If set, every nth line will be given the 'special' css class. linenostart     number        Line number for the first line. linenostep      number        Print every nth line number.